Handri-Neeva: The Project

 The lift canal has a length of nearly 550 km.
-The canal starts from the back waters of the Srisailam reservoir at Malyala and is routed along the hill ridges up to the highlands in Chittoor district via the many lifts and pumping stations in the Kurnool, Ananthapur and Kadapa districts.
+The canal starts from the back waters of the Srisailam reservoir at Malyala and is routed along the hill ridges up to the highlands in Chittoor district via the many lifts and pumping stations in the Kurnool, Ananthapur and Kadapa districts, ending at the Adavipalli Reservoir.
 The canal feeds many tanks used for drinking water and irrigation.
 The project plans to draw nearly 40 Tmcft of water annually from the Krishna River.

 The minimum draw down level for the Malyala pump house is 830 ft MSL.
 The project's annual operational requirement is 653 MW and 1.9 billion KWh of electrical energy, which is used to pump nearly 30 Tmcft of water.

 The first phase of the canal (220 kilometers in length), from Srisailam to Jeedipalli reservoir, has been completed.
 This reservoir is located at Chinna Mushtur village in Ananthapur district.
 3 balancing reservoirs constructed in Phase 1.
 These include Krishnagiri (Kurnool District), Pathikonda Reservoir (Kurnool District), and Jeedipalli Reservoir (Anantapuramu District).

 The second phase (349 kilometers in length, 75% completed) of the main canal leading up to Adivipalli Reservoir in Chittoor district.
 Running at full capacity, it is predicted to give IP to 404,500 acres and drinking water facilities for 23 lakh people in 293 villages in the region.
 It will use 26 Tmcft of water to this effect, diverted through the 3 branch canals Madakasira, Punganur and Niva and the 3 distributaries Atmakuru, Thamballapalli, Vayalpadu.
 In the upland areas of Rayalaseema District (Anantapur, Kadapa and Chittoor), the canal will fill six reservoirs - Veligallu Dam Reservoir and 5 balancing reservoirs constructed in Phase-II, Gollapalli Reservoir (Anantapuramu), Cherlopalli Reservoir (Anantapuramu), Marala Reservoir (Anantapuramu), 4.
 Srinivasapuram Reservoir (Kadapa), and Adivipalli Reservoir (Chittoor).